denisso/observable-store-light/README.md

 * **Supports multiple independent stores**
   Create as many stores as you need — each one is fully isolated.

+* **State flexibility**
+  Does **not** enforce state serialization.

+  You can store **any JavaScript values** in the store:
+  - primitives
+  - objects and arrays
+  - class instances
+  - functions
+  - DOM references
+  - non-serializable values

 * **Tiny bundle size**

 ---